9 Reasons to Visit Yellowstone in Winter

 1. Experience the park as few others do.

-In winter, with only two hotels open and park-access primarily by guided oversnow transportation, experiencing Yellowstone’s canyons, woods, wildlife, and hydrothermal forces can be a much more intimate experience.
-During the winter at Yellowstone, you can truly escape from it all and enjoy peace.
-Yellowstone is a quiet haven where you can relax and renew body and spirit.
-Give your smartphone and laptop a rest and spend some time reconnecting with nature and the great outdoors instead.
+In winter, with only two hotels open and park access primarily by guided over snow transportation, experiencing Yellowstone’s canyons, woods, wildlife, and hydrothermal features can be a much more intimate experience.
+During the winter, you can truly escape from it all and enjoy a quieter side of the park.
+Give your smartphone and laptop a rest and connect with nature and the great outdoors instead.

 2. See the geysers against the snow.

-The contrast of the grayish-white steam of the geysers against the snow and the stunningly blue skies creates a heightened sense of the Earth’s powerful forces.
-In winter when Old Faithful, the geyser that regularly shoots sprays of water more than 100 feet in the air, erupts, the near-boiling water hits the chilly air forming “geyser rain.”
+The contrast of the grayish-white steam of the geysers against the white snow and the stunningly blue skies creates a heightened sense of the earth’s powerful forces.
+In winter, when Old Faithful, a geyser that regularly shoots sprays of water more than 100 feet in the air, erupts, the near-boiling water hits the chilly air, forming “geyser rain.”
 Watch as these tiny icy crystals and flakes fall to the ground.

 3. Spot animals easily.

-Against the snowy background, the elk, bison, wolves, and other animals become relatively easy to spot and you can also see their tracks in the snow.
+Against the snowy background, the elk, bison, wolves, and other animals become relatively easy to spot.
+You can also find their tracks more easily in the snow.

 4. View bison with winter coats.

-In winter, huge balls of snow dangle from the bisons’ beards and, especially in geyser basins, they get a frosty covering.
-That, combined with the beasts’ breath hanging in the frigid air like fire, make the formidable animals look even more impressive.
+In winter, huge balls of snow dangle from the bisons’ beards, especially in geyser basins, where they get a frosty covering from the wet steam that freezes into rime frost.
+Thick brown winter fur coats, combined with the beasts’ breath hanging in the frigid air like fire, make the formidable animals look even more impressive in winter.

 Outdoor activity options are endless.
 If you enjoy an active vacation, you’re in luck.
-Yellowstone offers miles of trails that lead past frosty woods, steaming hot springs and snow-covered meadows.
+Yellowstone offers miles of trails that lead past frosty woods, steaming hot springs, and snow-covered meadows.
 You won’t soon forget gliding within sight of a bison herd or striding near elk tracks.
 Explore a trail on skis or snowshoes, such as the Lone Star Geyser trail that starts at Old Faithful Snow Lodge and is a total of nine miles roundtrip.
 You can learn about the wildlife and the winter ecology on guided snowshoe and cross-country tours.
-Guided snowshoe tours are available daily from Old Faithful Snow Lodge, and private tours and instruction are available from both winter hotels.
-Equipment is available for rental from Mammoth Hotel and Old Faithful Snow Lodge.
+Guided snowshoe tours are available daily from Old Faithful Snow Lodge, and private ski tours and instruction are available from both winter hotels.
+Equipment is available for rent at Mammoth Hot Springs Hotel and Old Faithful Snow Lodge Bear Den Ski Shops.

 6. Take a snowcoach tour.

 The contrasts of clear blue skies, snow-blanketed fields, steamy geysers, and woolly animals make for memorable images.
 Shoot these striking scenes on your own or go on a guide-led photo safari to learn tips that improve your technique.
 Or choose from other exciting winter Yellowstone packages.
-Book the Frosty Fun package, our base package that offers value and convenience for those who want to chart their own snowy course.
-Our new package, Couples Winter Yellowstone, takes you into the heart of Yellowstone to experience a winter wonderland.
-Or dive deeper with a lodging and learning package with a Yellowstone Association Institute naturalist guide providing expert instruction (like the Old Faithful Winter Expedition).
+Book the Frosty Fun package, our base package offering value and convenience for those who want to chart their snowy course.
+Our Winter Couples Adventure Package takes you into the heart of Yellowstone to experience a winter wonderland with stays at both Mammoth Hot Springs Hotel and Old Faithful Snow Lodge.
+Or dive deeper with a Yellowstone Forever field educator on our lodging and learning packages, the Old Faithful Winter Expedition and the Winter Wolf Discovery package.

 8. Enjoy the Mammoth Hot Springs area.